Greywater: From Washing Machine to Garden

 And it even helps the pocketbook.
-“Recycling water as greywater is good for the environment, and saves me money,” said L.A.
+“Recycling water as greywater is good for the environment, and saves me money,” remarks L.A.
 River advocate and L.A.
 Creek Freak blogger Joe Linton.
-Mr. Linton built a DIY laundry-to-landscape system which directs water from the washing machine in his second story apartment to his garden.
+Linton built a DIY laundry-to-landscape system which directs water from the washing machine in his second story apartment to his garden.

-According to Mr. Linton, such a system is simpler for beginners because the washing machine's pump helps divert water to the garden.
+According to Linton, such a system is simpler for beginners because the washing machine's pump helps divert water to the garden.
 Also, with a washing machine there is less worry about clogged pipes compared to, say, a kitchen sink, where you're dealing with food particles.

 Anyone Can Do It

 One might wonder about the difficulty and expense involved in diverting washing machine water to a yard.
-“Any handyman with basic plumbing skills can install it,” Mr. Linton assures.
+“Any handyman with basic plumbing skills can install it,” Linton assures.
 His system cost around $150 and is quite lengthy, descending from the second story and snaking through the yard to its outlet at the base of a row of blackberry bushes.